René Prioux

-René Jacques Adolphe Prioux (11 April 1879 – 16 June 1953) was a general of the French Army who served in both world wars.
+René Jacques Adolphe Prioux (11 April 1879 – 16 June 1953) was a French general who served in both world wars.
 A cavalry officer of great talent, Prioux rapidly rose through the officer ranks and commanded the Cavalry Corps of the First Army during the Battle of Belgium in May 1940.
 He was captured by the Germans and spent two years as a prisoner of war.
 Repatriated in 1942, Prioux came to be seen as a strong supporter of the Vichy regime and was consequently removed from a position of authority in the French Army by Charles de Gaulle, the leader of the Free French, after the landings in French north Africa by U.S. and British forces in November 1942.

 Biography

 After working as a volunteer for four years for the mayor of Bernay, Eure, Prioux joined the 6th Dragoon Regiment on 9 August 1897.
 Subsequently attending Saint-Cyr military academy, he was commissioned as a second lieutenant in the 6th Chasseurs Regiment on 1 October 1899.
 Promoted to lieutenant two years later, he was successively assigned to the 21st Chasseurs Regiment (24 January 1907), the staff of the 19th Army Corps (22 October 1908) and the staff of the 1st Brigade of Algerian Cavalry on 22 October 1910.
 He was promoted to captain on 27 March 1911 and was assigned to the 3rd Regiment of Chasseurs of Africa on Christmas Day in 1911, before being placed on special duties in March 1914.